tiangolo/meinheld-gunicorn-flask-docker/README.md

 ```

 You can read more about these ideas in the [FastAPI documentation about: FastAPI in Containers - Docker](https://fastapi.tiangolo.com/deployment/docker/#replication-number-of-processes) as the same ideas would apply to other web applications in containers.

+[Meinheld](https://github.com/mopemope/meinheld) has not being actively maintained in the past years.

+The current latest version of Meinheld released is 1.0.2, from May 17, 2020.
+This version of Meinheld requires an old version of Greenlet (`>=0.4.5,<0.5`) that is not compatible with Python 3.10 and 3.11, the last version compatible was Python 3.9.

+[Python 3.9 now reached its End Of Life](https://devguide.python.org/versions/).
+So, there is currently no feasible way to use this Docker image.

+Additionally, most of my time is now dedicated to [FastAPI](https://fastapi.tiangolo.com/) and friends.

+Because of all that, this Docker image is no longer supported. ☕

+---

+## Historical Docs

+The rest of the README is preserved mainly for historical reasons.

 ## When to Use this Docker Image